Atmospheric-Composition-Analysis-Group/spartan-cloud/docs/source/data_type.rst

 The following sections give brief introductions and examples of each data type.

-Additional information on the sites can be found on the :download:`Site Info Sheet <files/Site_details.xlsx>`.
+Additional information on the sites can be found on the :download:`Site Details Sheet <files/Site_details.xlsx>`.

 .. _Speciation:
 PM2.5 & PM10 speciation